Recently we have seen Modus and now Valkyrien, both of which I thoroughly enjoyed.

 Well this leads me to dinner.

-I have been wanting to make Swedish meatballs for a while with the sausage mix from Suma Wholefoods.
+I have been wanting to make Swedish meatballs for a while with the vegetarian sausage mix.
 Also as its beginning to get icy cold here in Wales, I have been wanting to eat food that sticks to your ribs, food that is a little more textual too.
-I have found Suma Wholefoods sausage mix to be a handy ingredient int the kitchen and not just for sausage rolls.
+I have found sausage mix to be a handy ingredient in the kitchen and not just for sausage rolls.
 I adapted a Swedish Meatball recipe and made it suitable for vegans and vegetarians.
 I hope you like.

 Homemade or Ready made Swedish meatballs for 4 people